-The combination of sunshine and rain brings on a burst of growth, grasses on the plains grow long and lush, the Marsh reeds begin to flower and there is a profusion of wild flowers amidst the savannah grass.
-Cycnium Tubolosum or the “Tissue Paper Flower” covers the grass verges and the forest edges nearby Abutilon Mauritanium, a yellow Hibiscus type flower blooms, in the gullies the beautiful blue Ipomoea Cairica bursts into flower we are treated to the magnificent sight of the flowers of the yellow and red Flame Lily (the aptly named Glorosia Superba).
-Out on the grasslands and hidden between the grasses the beautiful red Klennia Abysinnica flowers.
+The combination of sunshine and rain brings on a burst of growth in the Masai Mara.
+Grasses on the plains grow long and lush, the Marsh reeds begin to flower and there is a profusion of wild flowers amidst the savannah grass.
+Cycnium Tubolosum or the “Tissue Paper Flower” covers the grass verges and the forest edges nearby.
+Abutilon Mauritanium (a bright yellow flower), Ipomoea Cairica (a beautiful blue flower with a dark center) and the magnificent red and yellow Flame lilies – aptly named Glorosia Superba – all burst into flower around the same time.
+Out on the plains you can see red Klennia Abysinnica flowers, hidden between the grasses.

-With the arrival of the rains, the resident Marsh Pride male lions spring into action patrolling the boundaries of their territory continuously scent-marking the area as each rainstorm washes the previous scent marks off.
-Long grass makes their prey more difficult to find and they roam further in search of food.
-The lionesses and cubs tend to spend most of their time near the Marsh and airstrip feeding mostly off warthog, a staple food source at this time of year.
-As the males spend more and more time away patrolling the boundaries of their pride lands we often see new males appear at this time of year hovering on the edges in anticipation of a moment of weakness to exploit and challenge the resident males.
+With the arrival of the rains, males of the resident Marsh Pride of lions spring into action by patrolling the boundaries of their territory and continuously scent-marking the area as each rainstorm washes the previous scent marks away.
+Long grass makes their prey more difficult to find and they must roam further in search of food.
+The Marsh Pride lionesses and their cubs tend to spend a lot of the time near the Musiara Marsh and airstrip, feeding mostly off warthog – a staple food source at this time of year.
+As the males spend more and more time away from the females, patrolling the boundaries of their pride lands, we often see new males appear at this time of year; hovering on the edges in anticipation of a moment of weakness to exploit and challenge the resident dominant males.

-We see large numbers of elephant throughout the Marsh and Bila Shaka plains.
-In the forests around camp the Warburgia trees stop fruiting bringing less elephant visitors to camp and the new growth on the grasslands draws the families of elephant out from the forests.
-Large herds of elephant with up to 30 members of related family units with very young calves feed on the tender young shoots on the plains whilst males in musth wander from one family herd to another mating with females in oestrus.
-The abundance of soft grass keeps the elephant herds well fed and provides them with a needed change of diet and a wealth of necessary minerals.
-This in turn gives the precious trees of the riverine forests and the acacia woodlands a much-needed respite.
+We see large numbers of elephants throughout the Marsh and Bila Shaka plains. .
+New growth on the grasslands draws elephant families out of the forests and it is common to see large herds with up to 30 members of related family units with very young calves.
+They enjoy feeding on the tender young grass shoots on the plains, whilst males in ‘musth’ wander from one family herd to another mating with females in oestrus.
+The abundance of new grass keeps the elephant herds well fed, providing them with a much needed change of diet and a wealth of necessary minerals.
+This in turn gives the riverine forests and acacia woodlands time for regrowth.

-On the ground between the elephants legs cattle egrets busily feast off the rich pickings of insects disturbed by the elephant’s mighty round feet as they trudge along the marsh edges and grassy plains.
+On the ground between the elephants legs, cattle egrets are busily feasting off the rich pickings of insects disturbed by the elephant’s mighty round feet, as they trudge along the marsh edges and grassy plains.

-Topis congregate on the short grass plains, there are heavily pregnant impala and new fawns and eland and waterbuck are resident in the marsh grasslands and plains.
-Thomson Gazelles also give birth at this time of year and we see lots of female warthogs with 2 or 3 piglets, warthogs also begin to mate at this time of year.
-As the ground gets wetter so the resident buffalo herd move to higher groumd with better drainage and coarser grasses which they love.
+Topis congregate on the short grass plains.
+There are heavily pregnant Impala with new fawns as well as eland and waterbuck resident in the Musiara Marsh grasslands and plains.
+Thomson Gazelles also give birth at this time of year and we see lots of female warthogs with two or three piglets (warthogs also begin to mate at this time of year).
+As the ground gets wetter, the resident buffalo herd will move to higher ground where there is better drainage and coarser grasses which they love.

-With the rains come a profusion of insect life, frogs and catfish and birding in April is often extraordinarily good.
+With the rain comes a profusion of insect life, as well as a revival of frogs and catfish – therefore the birding in April is extraordinarily good.
 The Musiara Marsh is an important area for many bird species and in April they come out in force.
-Tens of thousands of European Barn Swallows on their migration to Europe roost in the swamp every evening, and at dusk we witness huge clouds of them diving and swooping over the grasslands hunting grass-hoppers, crickets and small insects.
-Fish eagles perch in the trees surrounding the Marsh and dive into the waters to catch their prey.
-Lesser Kestrels fly in large flocks over the plains hunting grasshoppers and mice.
-European White Storks and Cattle Egrets comb the fringes of the Marsh feeding on grasshoppers and frogs, Ground Hornbills are out on the plains feasting on frogs and grass snakes.
-Yellow-billed Storks, Saddle Billed Storks Grey Herons and Sacred Ibis’ feast in the swamp.
+Tens of thousands of European barn swallows on their migration to Europe, roost in the swamp every evening and at dusk, we witness huge clouds of them diving and swooping over the grasslands, hunting grass-hoppers, crickets and small insects.

-The first rains bring on a growth of grass which then matures and produces seed, drawing in the seedeaters to feed and breed.
-The abundance of nutritious food heralds the mating season as the chances of conception are increased, and we have been privileged to witness Red Collared Widow-birds, Fan Tailed Widow-birds, Pin Tailed Whydah’s and Yellow Bishop all transformed from their dull plumage into their magnificent breeding plumage.
+The first rains of April bring on a growth of new grass which then matures and produces seed; drawing in the ‘seedeaters’ to feed and breed.
+The abundance of nutritious food heralds the mating season and the chances of conception are increased.
+We have been privileged to witness red collared widow-birds, fan tailed widow-birds, pin tailed whydah’s and yellow bishop all transformed from their dull plumage into their magnificent breeding plumage.

-With the growth of the long grass the Village Weaver birds come out to harvest grass to build their new nests.
-If the hen doesn’t like the new nest she dismantles it and makes the male rebuild it until she is happy with it and agrees to be his mate.
-The Widow birds do the same and the females also inspect the male’s long breeding plumage tails to identify a good mate.
+With the growth of the long grass, the village weaver birds begin hastily building their new nests.
+If the hen does not like the new nest she dismantles it and the male is forced to rebuild it, until she is satisfied and agrees to be his mate.
+The widow birds do the same when building nests and the females will inspect the male’s long breeding plumage tails to identify a good mate.